crosshare-org/crosshare/README.md

 ## Developing Locally (Container Based)

 We are in the process of moving to a container based dev workflow.
-The following steps probably won't "just work" currently, but you're welcome to try them as starting points if you're interested.
-If you're just trying to get up and running ASAP please scroll down to "Developing Locally"

-### Building the dev container

-> $ podman build . --format docker --target dev -t crosshare-dev --isolation=rootless

-### Developing against a live firebase instance

-> $ podman run -it -v ./serviceAccountKey.json:/src/serviceAccountKey.json:Z -v ./app:/src/app:Z -v /src/app/node_modules -v /src/app/nextjs -w /src/app -p 3000:3000 crosshare-dev yarn dev
+These instructions are written for `podman-compose` but will hopefully work with `docker-compose` as well - get in touch with us if you run into any issues!

 ### Developing against the firebase emulators

-> $ podman run -it -v ./app:/src/app:Z -v /src/app/node_modules -v /src/app/nextjs -w /src/app -p 3000:3000 -p 9199:9199 -p 9099:9099 -p 9005:9005 -p 9000:9000 -p 8085:8085 -p 8080:8080 -p 5001:5001 -p 5000:5000 -p 4500:4500 -p 4000:4000 -p 9150:9150 crosshare-dev firebase emulators:start --only auth,firestore,functions,storage --project demo-crosshare
+> $ podman-compose up dev

+### Developing against your own firebase project

+You'll need to have a firebase project set up and `firebaseConfig.ts` and `serviceAccountKey.json` created in the correct locations - see "Developing Locally" for details.

+> $ podman-compose up devLive

 ## Developing Locally